 A reminder to parishioners to let the web master have pictures and a description of the event.
 Please use the Recent Event Form to send articles etc by email.
 There are no guarantees that all the photos will be used or that the description will be published in entirety or without alteration but the web master will discuss layout etc with you.

-The articles about the Beavers and their Garden badge at St.Timothy's and about the Scouts AGM have been moved to the Youth News page.
+The articles about Operation Christmas Child (Beavers) and the Garden badges (Beavers) at St.Timothy's and about the Scouts AGM have been moved to the Youth News page.

 Share the journey with CaFOD